 Mintzberg on Management by Henry Mintzberg

 In this exploration of the function of management, the author focuses on how companies work, challenging traditional assumptions from a "grass roots" point of view.
 He answers questions such as "how do organizations function and structure themselves?", "how do their power relationships develop and their goals form?" and "by what processes do managers make important strategic decisions?".
 He shows how the elements for successful business strategy is rarely born in solitary contemplation suggesting that they often come together in the heat of battle.
-The author is co-winner of the McKensey Award for the best Harvard Business Review article for 1987.Henry Mintzberg is Cleghorn Professor of Management Studies at McGill University, and is the author of 13 books and about 150 articles, including ones that have won the highest academic and practitioner awards (best book one year at the Academy of Management, for The Rise and Fall of Strategic
+The author is co-winner of the McKensey Award for the best Harvard Business Review article for 1987.Henry Mintzberg is the Cleghorn Professor of Management Studies at McGill University, as well as a visiting professor at Carnegie Mellon University, the Universite d'Aix-Marseille, the Ecole des Hautes Etudes Commerciales de Montréal, the London Business School, and INSEAD.
+He has fifteen honorary degrees from colleges all around the world and is the author of seventeen books and more than 150 papers.

 | SKU | Unavailable |